 Fold at each of the scored lines and bend to meet the tab of the previous section.
 Tape in place.
 Work your way around until all four corners are taped into a cone shape.
 Tape the final section from the inside.

-Follow the template and cut out the tail fin pieces from extra pieces of cardboard.
+Follow the template and cut out the tail fin pieces from cardboard pieces you have left.
 Cut a slot in the center of the upper side of the tail piece and insert the tail fin.
-Tape in place from the inside.
-Add the side fins and tape securely in place.
+Tape it in place from the inside.
+Add the side fins and tape them securely in place.
 Set this assembly aside for later installation.

 Make the Propeller

 Cut out three pieces from scrap cardboard following the template.
 Cover the pieces with black duct tape.
 Spray paint a plastic cottage cheese or similar-sized container with silver paint.
 Cut a hole in the center of the container.
 Cut a small hole in the point of each propeller.
 Thread all three propeller pieces onto a bolt and place it through the hole in the plastic container.
 Add a large washer and nut.
 Tape this propeller piece onto the front of the nose section with multiple pieces of duct tape.

 Attach the tail section in the same manner as the nose, overlapping the flaps to the side of the main body and taping them in place.
 Maintain the arm holes.
 Add overlapping strips of colored tape to decorate the plane.